Photos by Gerry Love, Quinsanta Boyd, Tom Brady

 Man in the Box performance collaboration of Tom Brady, Monica Newsam and Zlatko Cosic.
 Brady, Newsam and Cosic collaborate to stunning effect as Brady and Newsam perform together moving through a forest of eighteen -15’ poles set to Brady's original music.
 Audience is immersed in the vision as catalyst.
 The juxtaposition of the sculptural stage space, light and shadow, original sound track and innovative movement vocabulary, create a transformative, visceral response.

-Man in the Box as performed in 2017 represents a culmination of personal journey, artistic growth and new evolution.
+Man in the Box as performed in 2019 represents a culmination of personal journey, artistic growth and new evolution.
 Brady's original sound score, stage as sculpture, weaves movement, video as a classical painter to stunning effect.
-He is patient with the process, often taking decades to reach the goal of a mature work.
+He is patient with the process often taking decades to reach the goal of a mature work.

-The journey for this project began with an original performance by Brady at Franklin Furnace in New York in 1979, then Three Sinks Gallery in 2003, at Satori in 2011 and a recent preview performance in collaboration with Monica Newsam.
+The journey for this project began with an original performance by Brady at Franklin Furnace in New York in 1979, then Three Sinks Gallery in 2003, at Satori in 2011 and a recent preview 2018 performance in collaborations with Monica Newsam.

 Years of Brady working with Newsam have resulted in a highly developed physical choreography.
 Recently Brady and Cosic have merged ideas and passion creating an abstract reality magic.